zaxor0/zwerchhau/into-the-war/rules.md

 - Enemies are less well trained than players, they hit on 4-6 on a 1d6.
 - Enemies normal range of fire is **far** unless otherwise noted.
 - Damage dealt to enemies reduces HP, death occurs at 0 HP for them.
+- Enemies are unlikely to run out of ammo, they only do at Referee discretion.
 - If a vehicle is brought to 0 HP it no longer functions and is non-repairable.
 - Tank attacks with their main gun deals bast damage, but their MG attack only deals 3d8 of normal damage.
 - Tanks, amored cars, and some Jeeps have machine guns, a **MG**.